-- Engaging our own actuarial specialists in evaluating the actuarial valuation performed by the Company's actuaries and challenging the assumptions applied by comparing inputs in the valuation such as length of service, mortality rates, discount rates, inflation rates and expected annual salary increments to our expected benchmarks; - Assessing the competence, capability and objectivity of the Company's actuaries who perform the actuarial valuation; - Assessing the assets position, existing obligations and evaluating the ability of the Company to fund the defined benefit plan when they fall due.
-This included evaluating the assumptions of the Company's cash flow forecast and challenging whether they are reasonable and supportable; - Evaluating whether the accounting treatment for the defined benefit obligation and the related disclosure in the financial statements are adequate in accordance with IAS 19 Employee Benefits including disclosures of key judgements, sensitivities and assumptions.
+- Involving our own actuarial specialists in evaluating the actuarial valuation performed by the Company's actuaries and challenging the assumptions applied by comparing inputs in the valuation such as rate of salary escalation, retirement age and discount rate to our expected benchmarks such rate of salary escalation, retirement age and the discount rate; - Obtain an understanding of the processes put in place by management regarding the valuation of the defined benefit plan.
+This included evaluating the competence, capability and objectivity of the Company's actuaries who perform the actuarial valuation by inspecting their professional qualifications and registration with regulators; and - Evaluating whether the accounting treatment for the defined benefit obligation and the related disclosure in the financial statements are adequate in accordance with IAS 19 Employee Benefits including disclosures of key judgements, sensitivities and assumptions.